Morgan Evans (singer): 1985–2010: Early life and career

-In 2007 Evans won the Road to Tamworth competition and for his prize he flew to Nashville to record a single.
+In 2007, Evans won the Road to Tamworth competition and for his prize he flew to Nashville to record a single.
 He was signed to Sony BMG and released his debut single "Big Skies", in September 2007.
 The title track received airplay on Australian country music radio stations.

-Evans toured with Brooks & Dunn, Gary Allan, Shannon Noll, Adam Harvey & was personally selected by Taylor Swift to open her first Australian tour.
+Evans toured with Brooks & Dunn, Gary Allan, Shannon Noll, Adam Harvey and was personally selected by Taylor Swift to open for her first Australian tour.

 2012–2016: Debut studio album

-In January 2012 Evans released his debut EP, Live Each Day, through Warner Music Australasia.
-This was followed in August of that year by a second EP, While We're Young.
+In January 2012, Evans released his debut EP, Live Each Day, through Warner Music Australasia.
+This was followed in August that year by a second EP, While We're Young.
 He was named the New Oz Artist of the Year at the 2013 CMC Music Awards.

 Evans released a self-titled debut studio album in March 2014, which peaked at number 20 on the ARIA Albums Chart.
 At the 2014 CMC Music Awards he won the Oz Artist of the Year, Male Artist of the Year and Best Australian Video of the Year.
 His track, "Like a Tornado", was short-listed for the Vanda and Young Songwriting Competition of 2014.

 He hosted the CMC Music Awards for three consecutive years, from 2015 to 2017.
 He is the 2016 Country Music Association Global Artist of the Year and has won five fan voted Country Music Channel Awards, including Male Artist of the Year.

 2017–2020: Things That We Drink To

 Following his relocation to Nashville, Evans signed with Warner Music Nashville in May 2017, which led to the release of his debut US single, "Kiss Somebody".

 Evans released a single, "I Do", on 8 December 2017.
-He explained via Instagram that it was written, "about his girlfriend, recorded it about my fiancée, releasing it about my wife" Kelsea Ballerini, whom he married on 2 December 2017 in Mexico.
+He explained via Instagram that he had "written it about my girlfriend, recorded it about my fiancée, releasing it about my wife" Kelsea Ballerini, whom he married on 2 December 2017 in Mexico.
 In August, Evans released his third EP titled, Morgan Evans EP.
-Evan's second studio album, Things That We Drink To was released in October 2018.
+Evan's second studio album, Things That We Drink To, was released in October 2018.

-On 8 November 2019, Evans released a new single titled "Diamonds" which he says is a love song written for Ballerini.
+On 8 November 2019, Evans released the single "Diamonds" which he said is a love song written for Ballerini.
 At the global APRA Awards in March 2020, Evans won Outstanding International Achievement Award.